 Question 7.12.
-Suppose that each sku that is a candidate for storage in the fast-pick area experiences customer demand in which the average number of cartons per pallet is less than the ratio of cost-per-restock to savings-per-forward-pick.
-How much restocking would be required to support a fast-pick area of such skus?
+Consider a warehouse in which every sku is ordered in such large quantities that the average number of picks per pallet is less than the ratio of cost-per-restock to savings-per-forward-pick.
+How much restocking would be required to support a fast-pick area?